Kurzoczek/Fix-sound-in-Acer-chromebook-315/README.md

 Ever wondered what's happening under the hood while you wait for your sound to return?
 Here is the step-by-step breakdown:

    **Phase 1: The Preparation 🏗️**
       The Kernel Hunt 🕵️‍♂️: The script tracks down and installs Kernel 6.8.0-generic.
 Why?
-Because it’s the "Goldilocks" version where your audio hardware feels right at home.
+Because it’s the "Goldilocks" version where your audio hardware feels right at home, and may be modded with no stress, like it may be in a  never kernels.

       GRUB Persuasion 🧠: We politely tell your bootloader (GRUB) to pick Kernel 6.8 for the next boot.
 It's like giving your laptop a "one-time VIP pass" to the older kernel.